- Newly-Admitted Students

 It is your choice, but the thesis option is rarely approved.
 We encourage applicants and students to choose the course and major research paper option.

-Yes – master’s and PhD candidates can take up to 0.5 full-course equivalents outside the Department of History with the approval of our associate chair, graduate.
+Yes.
+MA and PhD candidates can take up to 0.5 full-course equivalents outside the Department of History with the approval of our associate chair, graduate.
 You should consult other departments’ websites to learn about their course offerings.

-You can enrol in a reading course with permission of the instructor and the associate chair, graduate.
+You can enrol in a reading course with the permission of the instructor and the associate chair, graduate.
 Once you have obtained permission, please fill out the School of Graduate Studies’ Request for Reading and/or Research course form (PDF) and submit it to the graduate administrator.

 You can take a course at another university through the Ontario Visiting Graduate Student Agreement.
-You will need to complete the Ontario Visiting Graduate Student agreement form and obtain all of the required signatures.
+You will need to complete the Ontario Visiting Graduate Student agreement form (PDF) and obtain all of the required signatures.
 We encourage you to complete and submit this paperwork well in advance, as it can take up to four months to process.

-Yes, you can – this is quite common.
+Yes, you can.
+This is quite common.
 You need your supervisor’s permission, and you should be sure to inform our graduate office so your course registration can be approved in ACORN (otherwise, you will not be officially registered in the course).

 Yes, you can.
 You may take up to 0.5 full-course equivalents outside the department, including transfer credits.
 Please complete the School of Graduate Studies’ Transfer Credit and/or Course Exemption form (PDF) and submit it to our associate chair, graduate.